sunidhi-mishra/PeopleOS_RFP_Response_Assistant/README.md

 ### Frontend

-Switch `config.js` to the development profile before opening locally:
+The frontend reads its API URL from `frontend/config.js` (via `window.RFP_MATCH_CONFIG`).
+Switch to the development profile before opening locally:

 ```powershell
 # Point the frontend at the local backend (http://127.0.0.1:8000)